 “But what if the feeling doesn’t last?”
 A parade of casual boyfriends marched through my mind, mocking me.
 Even as they marched, I knew this was different.

 “There’s only one way to find out.”
-He leaned down and kissed my forehead, sending a power surge straight through to my toes and back.
+He kissed his fingertips and touched my forehead, sending a power surge straight through to my toes and back.
 “I have to go,” he continued.
 “I work for my dad a few evenings a week.
 I’m saving up for a car.”
 He sighed.
 “It’s so hard to leave you.
 What time do you get to school in the morning?”

 “In time for the homeroom bell, but the building opens at 7:30.”
 Was he asking me to meet him?

 “Would you come in that early?”
 His question so eager, so open.